bestokes/cyd-bin-collection-notifier/README.md

-# Waste Collection Schedule Display

-A project for JC2432W328 variant of Cheap Yellow Display that shows upcoming waste collection schedules on a 240x320 ST7789 display using LittleVGL for the graphical interface.
+# Bin collections on a cheap yellow display

+This project is for the JC2432W328 variant of Cheap Yellow Display (which is £14.99 on aliexpress).
+It shows upcoming bin collections from a txt file fetched from a URL on my internal network.
+It's architected in this way to reduce the complexity on the ESP32 - scraping the data from the mid-sussex district website and formatting it into the text file is done by a python script which runs once a week by a Linux computer on my network.

+Note: I would not recommend the JC2432W328 CYD board.
+The documentation is terrible and the code examples don't work.
+I eventually [found some code on github](https://github.com/pay191/DIY_Malls-JC2432W328C_Tests) that helped get me going.

 ## Features